daneedk/com.uc.heimdall/APPSTORE.md

 Please post your questions/remarks on the [Athom community forum](https://community.athom.com/t/134)

-## Changes for current version 2.0.15
+## Changes for current version 2.0.16
-* Added Alarm Off function to Surveillance Mode Switch
+* Fixed tag value on The arming delay is started card

 An extensive changelog is available [here](https://community.athom.com/t/134/3)